danwhitston/git-exercise/FILE.md

 ### Commit 5

-I'm not counting the merge commit from master to bug-fix as a numbered commit.
+I'm not counting merge commits from master to bug-fix as a numbered commit.

 ```sh
 git merge master